ashwinyadav/GettingAndCleaningDataCourseProject/Codebook.md

  - as per the instructions of the project select only variables containing measurements of the mean and standard deviations.
  - recast the variable names in a flexible manner to more meaningful names
  - rearrange the data by subject ID and activity type to create final data set of 180 observations (30 subjects * 6 activities)
+ - these 180 observations consist of the mean of the means and standard deviations across multiple observations of the corresponding parameters in the raw data
  - write tidy data set into a new table "uci_har_tidy_dataset.txt" using standard separator of " "